gitlabhq/gitlabhq/doc/development/instrumentation.md

 end
 ```

-Two values are measured for a block:
+3 values are measured for a block:

-1. The real time elapsed, stored in NAME_real_time
+1. The real time elapsed, stored in NAME_real_time.
-2. The CPU time elapsed, stored in NAME_cpu_time
+2. The CPU time elapsed, stored in NAME_cpu_time.
+3. The call count, stored in NAME_call_count.

 Both the real and CPU timings are measured in milliseconds.